nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 Testing with NFC TNEP Poller Device
 -----------------------------------

-1. Touch the NFC antenna with the NFC Poller Device, for example :ref:`nfc_central_pairing` and observe that LED 2 is lit.
+1. Touch the NFC antenna with the NFC Poller Device, for example :ref:`central_nfc_pairing` and observe that LED 2 is lit.
 #.
 Observe the output log.
    The content of the exchanged NDEF messages is printed there.
 #.
 Check the security level of the paring on the terminal.